Dani3lSun/apex-plugin-spotlight/README.md

 ## Changelog

+#### 1.2.3 - Allow up to 9 shortcuts (ctrl + 1, ctrl + 2, ...) for static list entries / prevent default browser shortcuts and always prefer spotlight search / allow shortcuts even if focus is e.g. on an input field

 #### 1.2.2 - Fixed IE issue for non working string methods > polyfill for string.startsWith & string.includes

 #### 1.2.1 - URLs containing substitution string (\~SEARCH_VALUE\~) are now shown as static list entries which are always present